-Flagon Рух Surplice Incense Boat Sacramentary Genuflection Processional Cross Rosary Thaberstand Tabernacle Sacristy Paschal Candle Stole Stock Lavabo Sanctuary Lamp
+Flagon Рух Surplice Incense Boat Sacramentary Genuflection Processional Cross Rosary Thaberstand Tabernacle Sacristy Paschal Candle Lavabo Sanctuary Lamp

-Bending of the knee, a natural sign of adoration or reverence, as when persons genuflect with the right knee in passing before the tabernacle to acknowledge the Eucharistic presence of Christ.
-A term used for the Priest's washing of his hands after the offering of the gifts at Mass.
+Genuflection Bending of the knee, a natural sign of adoration or reverence, as when persons genuflect with the right knee in passing before the tabernacle to acknowledge the Eucharistic presence of Christ.
+Lavabo A term used for the Priest's washing of his hands after the offering of the gifts at Mass.
 The lavabo bowl catches the water and the lavabo towel is used by the Priest to dry his hands.
-1 The container in which the offering of wine is brought to the Altar.
-The original liturgical book that contained the Priest's parts of the Mass and other teremonies and rites.
-It was later replaced with the Missal but was restored by the Second Vatican Council reforms.
-E The vestment that denotes the authority of the = those who have received Holy Orders.
-Bishops and Priests wear the stole around their necks with the two ends in front.
-Deacons wear the stole over the left shoulder, joined under the right arm.
-A small, round, metal container used to carry the Blessed Sacrament to the sick.
-The metal containers used to hold the oil of the catechumen, the oil of chrism and the oil for anointing the sick.
-A loose, white linen vestment with wide sleeves.
+Flagon The container in which the offering of wine is brought to the Altar. \$acramentary The original liturgical book that contained the Priest's parts of the Mass and other ceremonies and rites.
+It was later replaced with the Missal but was restored by the Second Vatican Council reforms. Рух A small, round, metal container used to carry the Blessed Sacrament to the sick.
+Surplice A loose, white linen vestment with wide sleeves.
 The Altar Servers at St. Brigid wear a surplice over a black cassock.
-The crucifix atop a tall pole which is carried in front of processions to and from the anctuary. r A prayer centered on mysteries or events in the lives of Jesus and Mary.
+Cross The crucifix atop a tall pole which is carried in front of processions to and from the sanctuary.
+Rosary A prayer centered on mysteries or events in the lives of Jesus and Mary.
 It includes meditation on the mysteries and the recitation of a number of decades of Hail Mary's, each beginning with the Lord's Prayer.
 Introductory prayers may include the Apostles' Creed, an initial Our Father, three Hail Mary's and a Glory be to the Father; each decade is customarily concluded with a Glory be to the Father.
-1 The lamp that is always lit when there are consecrated Hosts in the Tabernacle.
+Sanctuary Lamp The lamp that is always lit when there are consecrated Hosts in the Tabernacle.
 Also called the Tabernacle Lamp.
-The ornate stand used to support the Monstrance during exposition of the Blessed Sacrament.
-The receptacle in which the Blessed Sacrament is reserved in churches, chapels, and pratories.
-[A room where vestments, church furnishings and sacred vessels are kept and where the clergy vest for sacred functions.
-At Saint Brigid's we have three: 1) the Altar sacristy [right side of the sanctuary near the Altar] 2) the main sacristy [where the Servers vest] 3) the chapel sacristy (in the hall on the first floor outside the day chapel. ļ ķ A large candle, symbolic of the risen Christ, blessed and lighted on the Easter Vigil and blaced at the Altar until Pentecost.
+Thaberstand The ornate stand used to support the Monstrance during exposition of the Blessed Sacrament.
+Tabernacle The receptacle in which the Blessed Sacrament is reserved in churches, chapels, and oratories. \$acristy A room where vestments, church furnishings and sacred vessels are kept and where the clergy vest for sacred functions.
+At Saint Brigid's we have three: 1) the Altar sacristy [right side of the sanctuary near the Altar] 2) the main sacristy [where the Servers vest] 3) the chapel sacristy (in the hall on the first floor outside the day chapel.
+Paschal Candle A large candle, symbolic of the risen Christ, blessed and lighted on the Easter Vigil and placed at the Altar until Pentecost.
 It is ornamented with five large grains of incense, representing the wounds of Christ, inserted in the form of a cross; the Greek letters Alpha and Omega, symbolizing Christ the beginning and end of all things, at the top and bottom of the shaft of the cross; and the figures of the current year of salvation in the quadrants formed by the cross.
-An incense boat is a small vessel used to hold incense which is to be placed in the tenser.
+Incense Boat An incense boat is a small vessel used to hold incense which is to be placed in the censer.
 While sometimes round, older ones were often in the shape of a boat.